Jsparrow/dashboard/docs/README.md

 # Latest Release

+## jSparrow 4.17.0

+We are happy to announce that in our new release we have introduced a new dialog where the user can select in a comfortable way all the Java  sources which he wants to refactor with the help of jSparrow rules.

+***“You should never be so busy that you don't have time to think.” – Georg Christoph Lichtenberg (german mathematician)***

 ## jSparrow 4.16.0

 We are happy to announce that in our new release we have introduced the availability of our 20 free rules without registration.
 Additionally, our markers can also be applied on your sources for free.